These top hotel food promotions are must-haves in Singapore’s foodie calendar

 Guests also get to enjoy a one-time serving of the ‘Chef’s Special’ — sea urchin with Avruga caviar, soft roasted cauliflower and lobster dressing.
 Other new highlights include Asian-style fish and chips, served with peanut and fermented shrimp paste sauce.

 To round off, you’ll get two unexpected dessert creations — liquid nitrogen ice cream topped with fish floss, caramel and salted walnut, as well as chocolate salted egg yolk lava with chocolate sorbet, topped with crispy fish skin.
-Classic treats from pulut hitam to French vanilla custard tart, alongside Peranakan kueh and cakes are served too.
+Classic treats from pulut hitam to French vanilla custard tart, alongside Peranakan kueh and cakes are served, too.

 Priced at $128 per person including free-flowing juices.
-Add $98 for free-flowing champagne, wines, rosé and sweet wine.
+Add $98 for free-flowing champagne, wines, rosé, and sweet wine.

 Find out more here.